Are you feeling better already?

 In an earlier post, I talked about coconut oil and how great it is for us (click here to read more about coconut oil).
 Coconut oil is antimicrobial, antioxidant, antifungal, antibacterial, soothing for skin and revs up metabolism.
 We keep one container in our bathroom and one in the kitchen.
 I have used coconut oil on sunburns, dry skin and for prevention of stretch marks in pregnancy.

 So this week, let’s make the switch to include MORE saturated fats into our diet.
 We most commonly use coconut oil and butter.
+One easy way to get in more fats is actually in your coffee!
+Sounds a little strange, right?

 Latest posts by Angela Parker (see all)